Special Service Unit: Current Structure of SSU

-The current configuration of the Special Service Unit remains true to its origins—small and mobile.
-As of 2018, CDCR reports there are less than forty SSU special agents.
-They are based throughout California in clandestine, off-site locations.
-Every agent is equipped with tactical and surveillance equipment and unmarked, uncover vehicles; they are ready to respond anywhere within the state at a moment's notice.
+The Special Service Unit (SSU) has maintained its original design—compact and highly mobile.
+As of 2018, the California Department of Corrections and Rehabilitation (CDCR) reports fewer than forty SSU agents.
+These agents are strategically stationed at discreet, off-site locations across California.

-In 2005, CDCR consolidated various divisions and units to realign its organizational structure.
-During that time, the Office of Correctional Safety (OCS) was created, which serves as the "special operations division" for the CDCR.
-Within the OCS are groups such as the Fugitive Apprehension Team (FAT), the Emergency Operations Unit (EOU) and the Criminal Intelligence Analysis Unit (CIAU).
-SSU became a branch of the OCS, which elevated the training and tactical acumen of the unit.
-EOU is CDCR's tactical training cadre.
-They are responsible for training all CDCR Crisis Response Teams (SWAT teams) throughout the state.
-With the OCS merger, SSU special agents were expected to maintain a higher level of tactical firearms proficiency and high-risk entry training.
-Although not considered a special weapons and tactics team (SWAT) by Califiornia POST standards, many agents are former SWAT operators from previous agencies or assignments.
-SSU is regarded as a “high-risk warrant service team” by California standards.
+Equipped with advanced tactical gear, surveillance technology, and unmarked vehicles, these teams are always ready for rapid deployment, responding anywhere in the state at a moment's notice.
+In 2005, the California Department of Corrections and Rehabilitation (CDCR) consolidated various divisions and units to realign its organizational structure.
+During this reorganization, the Office of Correctional Safety (OCS) was established to function as the "Special Operations Division" for the CDCR.
+Within the OCS are specialized groups such as the Fugitive Apprehension Team (FAT), the Emergency Operations Unit (EOU), and the Criminal Intelligence Analysis Unit (CIAU).
+The Special Services Unit (SSU) became a branch of the OCS, which enhanced the training standards and tactical capabilities of the unit.
+The EOU serves as the tactical training cadre for the CDCR, responsible for training all CDCR Crisis Response Teams (SWAT teams) throughout the state.

+With the merger into the OCS, SSU special agents are expected to maintain a higher level of proficiency in tactical firearms and high-risk entry training.
+Although SSU is not classified as a special weapons and tactics (SWAT) team by California POST standards, many of its agents are former SWAT operators from previous agencies or assignments.
+By California standards, the SSU is regarded as a "high-risk warrant service team."

-As the "detective unit" for the Department of Corrections, SSU special agents are responsible for keeping current on the latest investigative techniques and case law.
-Special agents work hand-in-hand with law enforcement investigators from all branches of government.
-Many SSU agents are assigned to regional task forces throughout California, and a handful are cross-designated as federal task force officers with such national partners as the Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), and the Bureau of Alcohol, Tobacco, and Firearms (ATF).
+As the investigative unit for CDCR, SSU special agents are responsible for staying updated on the latest investigative techniques and legal precedents.
+These special agents collaborate closely with law enforcement investigators from various government branches.
+Many SSU agents are assigned to regional task forces across California, while a select few are designated as federal task force officers, partnering with national agencies such as the Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).